Explainability as statistical inference: Abstract

 \section{Abstract}

 A wide variety of model explanation approaches have been proposed in recent years, all guided by very different rationales and heuristics.
 In this paper, we take a new route and cast interpretability as a statistical inference problem.
 We propose a general deep probabilistic model designed to produce interpretable predictions.
 The model’s parameters can be learned via maximum likelihood, and the method can be adapted to any predictor network architecture, and any type of prediction problem.
-Our method is a case of amortized interpretability models, where a neural network is used as a selector to allow for fast interpretation at inference time.
+Our model is akin to amortized interpretability methods, where a neural network is used as a selector to allow for fast interpretation at inference time.
 Several popular interpretability methods are shown to be particular cases of regularized maximum likelihood for our general model.
-We propose new datasets with ground truth selection which allow for the evaluation of the features importance map.
-Using these datasets, we show experimentally that using multiple imputation provides more reasonable interpretation.
+Using our framework, we identify imputation as a common issue of these models.
+We propose new datasets with ground truth selection which allow for the evaluation of the features importance map and show experimentally that multiple imputation provides more reasonable interpretations.